bioinfo-biols/Flow2Spatial/docs/Generators.rst

 Transfer histological information as training data.

-The first two inputs are the parameters of the line equation in the parallel-flow projection of the first and last slice, which is placed by microfluidics chip.
-The input format should be dict, with the key as 'line1' 'line2' ... 'lineN' and the value as the {a, b, c} of the line equation ax + by + c = 0.
+The first two inputs (*line_row*, *line_col*) are the parameters of the line equation in the parallel-flow projection of the first and last slice, which is placed by microfluidics chip.
+The input format should be dict, with the key as 'line1' 'line2' ... 'lineN' and the value as the (a, b, c) of the line equation ax + by + c = 0, hence {'line1': (a1, b1, c1), ... 'lineN': (aN, bN, cN)}.
 The third inputs a bool matrix, showing whether tissue slice is palced in certain pixel.
 After that, a list of histological clusters *segments* and MS intensity in each channel are needed for the function.

 Corresponding mask and channel_intensity locate at https://github.com/bioinfo-biols/Flow2Spatial/tree/main/tests under the names *mask* and *df_pro_gut.csv*.
 And *segments* can be generated from adata with following code: